ralphjsmit/livewire-urls/README.md

 # Get the current and previous url in Livewire.

-This package gives you a simple way to retrieve the current and previous URL in Livewire.
+This package gives you a simple way to **retrieve the current and previous URL** in Livewire.

-Unfortunately, Laravel or Livewire cannot handle this for you, since Livewire also makes requests to your server when a user interacts with your webpage.
-This means that the usual methods like `URL()->current()` point to an internal Livewire route, instead of the "real route" your user is on.
+Unfortunately, Laravel or Livewire **cannot handle** this for you, since Livewire also makes requests to your server when a user interacts with your webpage.
+This means that the usual methods like `URL()->current()` **point to an internal Livewire** route, instead of the **"real route" your user is on**.

-This package gives you a simple middleware and helper method to determine which URL is currently being used.
+This package provides you with a middleware and **helper methods to determine which URL is currently being used**.

 ## Installation